N1KOLOZ/Search-engine/README.md

 # SearchEngine
-Implementation of simplified search engine
+Implementation of simplified search engine using C++17.

 ## build
 cmake